aoijs/website/src/content/docs/functions/uri.md

 ---
 title: $uri
-description: $uri will encode or decode an URL.
+description: $uri will encode or decode a URL.
 id: uri
 ---

-`$uri` will encode or decode an URL.
+`$uri` will encode or decode a URL.

 ## Usage